Frequently Asked Questions

 What happens during inclement weather?

-When the temperature exceeds 90 degrees, I may also limit time outside or divide the walk into 2 or 3 shorter walks.
-The comfort and safety of the dog in extreme heat, protection from hot pavements, and heat stroke avoidance is my main goal in these conditions.
+When the temperature exceeds 85 degrees, we may also limit time outside or divide the walk into two shorter walks.
+The comfort and safety of the dog in extreme heat, protection from hot pavements, and heat stroke avoidance is our main goal in these conditions.
 Plenty of water and cool down time will be provided after all walks.

 What time will you walk my dog for a midday walk?